Skip to main content

 The more severe complications and deaths occur mostly in infants aged less than 6 months.
 Complications include:

 The most severe infections are usually in infants, with morbidity and mortality greatest in those aged less than 6 months.
-Mortality rate at this age is much higher than that of the general population (an estimated 3.5% as compared to 0.03%)[6].
-Serious illness is less common in older children and adults.
+Amongst infants under the age of 2 months, the case-fatality ratio is approximately 1%.12 Serious illness is less common in older children and adults.

 The cough can last for three months or more and future upper respiratory tract infections may produce whooping for a while afterwards.